 How and when should a baseline be re-calculated or updated?

-Parties should be provided with general guidance for estimation of projections of GHG emissions and removals;
+Developed country Parties should be provided with general guidance for estimation of projections of GHG emissions and removals;

-Parties may update the projected emission level periodically or taking into account the latest socioeconomic circumstances, improvement of methodologies, data and other related assumptions during the timeframe and/or periods for implementation.
-In such cases, Parties should provide explicit explanations of why and how they update the projected emission level and the change in the methodologies and assumptions.
-These updates should not lower ambitions of the Parties’ NDCs;
+Developed country Parties may update the projected emission level periodically or taking into account the latest socioeconomic circumstances, improvement of methodologies, data and other related assumptions during the timeframe and/or periods for implementation.
+In such cases, these Parties should provide explicit explanations of why and how they update the projected emission level and the change in the methodologies and assumptions.
+These updates should not lower ambitions of the developed country Parties’ NDCs;

 Projected baseline

-Parties construct the projected emission level in the target year, identifying the scope of the policies and measures included if applicable;
+Developed country Parties construct the projected emission level in the target year, identifying the scope of the policies and measures included if applicable;

-Parties may update the projected emission level periodically or taking into account the latest socioeconomic circumstances, improvement of methodologies, data and other related assumptions during the timeframe and/or periods for implementation.
-In such cases, Parties should provide explicit explanations of why and how they update the projected emission level and the change in the methodologies and assumptions.
-These updates should not lower ambitions of the Parties’ NDCs.
+Developed country Parties may update the projected emission level periodically or taking into account the latest socioeconomic circumstances, improvement of methodologies, data and other related assumptions during the timeframe and/or periods for implementation.
+In such cases, developed country Parties should provide explicit explanations of why and how they update the projected emission level and the change in the methodologies and assumptions.
+These updates should not lower ambitions of the developed country Parties’ NDCs.

 Emissions intensity

-Parties identify the indicator used to calculate GHG emissions intensity, including GDP and population, and its value in the base year and the target year.
+Developed country Parties identify the indicator used to calculate GHG emissions intensity, including GDP and population, and its value in the base year and the target year.

 Non-GHG contributions including implementation of policies and measures

-Parties should explain how to track the progress in implementation of the contributions, including, if applicable, identifying the quantifiable indicators.
+Developed country Parties should explain how to track the progress in implementation of the contributions, including, if applicable, identifying the quantifiable indicators.

 Parties strive to include all categories of anthropogenic emissions or removals in their nationally determined contributions and, once a source, sink or activity is included, continue to include it (decision 1/CP.21, paras.
 C) and d)

-Consistently to include all categories (gases, activities, pools) of anthropogenic emissions or removals;
+Consistently to include all categories (gases, activities, pools) of anthropogenic emissions or removals, as appropriate in accordance with CBDR-RC in light of their different national circumstances;

 Developed countries to account for their economy-wide absolute emission reduction targets, with a view to ensuring all gases, sectors, sinks and activities included and developing countries to be allowed to choose the categories of emissions and removals, including sectors and gases covered in their NDCs, in a nationally determined manner;